Sat-Okh

 Sat-Okh (c.
 1920 – 3 July 2003), also known as Stanisław Supłatowicz, was a soldier in the Polish Resistance during World War II.
 Purportedly born in Northwest Territories, Canada, he later published autobiographical children's books under the name Sat-Okh.
 These were translated into several European languages.

 He claimed to be Polish-Shawnee and to have grown up in Canada among First Nations people.
 His mother was Polish and returned with him to Poland before World War II.
 In the postwar years, he became an important figure in the Polish "indianist" movement.
 There has been considerable controversy as to whether his accounts were a hoax, as his books reflect culture and customs not associated with the peoples of the Northwest Territories.

 Early life

-Stanisław Supłatowicz claimed to be born in Canada about 1922 as the a son of a Polish mother, Stanislawa Okulska, and a Shawnee father.
+Stanisław Supłatowicz claimed to be born in Canada about 1922 as the son of a Polish mother, Stanisława Okulska, and a Shawnee father.
 Poland was within the sphere of the Russian Empire; after the Russian Revolution, Okulska was exiled to Siberia.
 She escaped to the east, making her way to Canada.
 There she was taken in by Native Americans, marrying a Shawnee man, and bringing up their three children among his people.
 The third child was Stanisław Supłatowicz.
 In the late 1930s Sat-Okh and his mother moved to Poland.
 Because Supłatowicz, as a Native American, did not have a Canadian citizenship, he had to create a birth certificate to gain the Polish one.
 In order to do it, his mother changed some of his data to hide his Native American ancestry.